Choosing Fireworks: Larger & Public Displays

 Insurance and training

 It’s considered essential in today’s litigous society to have insurance cover in place with any event involving the public.
 Professional displays will include this cover in the price, DIY displays you do yourself can be covered with one-off policies.

 If you are part of an organisation then check with your head office to see if a blanket policy already exists to cover you.
-Some of our Forum members have found they are already covered for Church or Scouts events for example, or a lower cost policy is available.
-Our Fireworks Insurance article looks at this in more detail.
+Some of my Forum members have found they are already covered for Church or Scouts events for example, or a lower cost policy is available.
+My Fireworks Insurance article looks at this in more detail.

 Training is recommended as a matter of course and is usually a condition of many insurance policies.
 Please note that there is no formal or officially recognised training for consumers.
 Instead, you will need to attend an informal training course run by one of the many larger firework retailers.
-Our Fireworks Training section has more help on this matter.
+The Fireworks Training guide has more help on this matter.